harvardinformatics/python-intensive/Python-Part2.md

 11 !
 </pre>

-We learned about the `len()` function yesterday.
+We learned about the `len()` function in Part 1.
 It takes as input a string argument and returns the number of characters in that string.

 `range()` is another function that returns **an object containing the indices**.
 The `for` loop directly takes that object and loops over it, assigning `cur_index` the value of the index for the current iteration of the loop.
 Inside the loop, we've printed out both the index and the corresponding character in the string using string indexing with `[]`.